Calderwood, East Kilbride: History

+The neighbourhood takes its name from the historic Calderwood Estate, whose former lands the neighbourhood mostly occupies.
+This name in turn derives from an ancient reference to the once extensive woodland adjoining the gorge of the Rotten Calder Water to the east.

 The area includes Hunter House Museum at Long Calderwood Farmhouse, once the home of the 18th-century medical and zoological pioneers William and John, who were famous anatomists.
 In 2011 the museum building was bought by the neighbouring Calderwood Baptist Church and converted into the "Hunter House Cafe", a space for the community and church use.
-The building and estate had belonged to the Hunter family since the 17th century, when it relocated from nearer to East Kilbride Kirkton Park.
-The extant buildings date from the late 17th to 19th centuries, with a 20th-century extension from the building's time as a museum.
+The building and estate had belonged to the Hunter family since the early 18th century, when the family relocated there from their other holding of Calderfield, now occupied by part of Maxwellton village.
+The extant buildings, inclusive of Long Calderwood Row down the hill, date variously from the mid 17th to mid 19th centuries, with a 20th-century extension from the building's time as a museum.

-The area includes Calderwood Glen, the northern section of Calderglen Country Park.
-This was widely praised as a picturesque and romantic attraction in the 18th and 19th centuries, and by the early 1900s recognised as a renowned beauty spot in the West of Scotland.
-Calderwood Castle, demolished by the Royal Engineers in 1951 after more than a decade of decline, was home for nearly five centuries to the Maxwells of Calderwood, including Sir James, second husband of Lady Margaret Cunningham, the memoirist and correspondent.
-The Calderwood area was sketched by the 18th-century artist Paul Sandby, and visited several times by British and foreign aristocracy, including Princess Mary Adelaide and the Crown Prince of Denmark.
-A second view by Paul Sandby shows Calderwood Linn, a waterfall currently known colloquially as Castle Falls, discovered in April 2015.
-Alongside a sister sketch, the wash drawing represents the earliest known view of Calderwood and of East Kilbride.
+The area adjoins Calderwood Glen along its eastern fringe, which forms the northern section of Calderglen Country Park.
+The glen was widely praised as a Picturesque and Romantic attraction in the 18th and 19th centuries, and by the early 1900s wa recognised as a renowned beauty spot in the West of Scotland.
+Calderwood Castle, finally demolished by the Royal Engineers in 1951 after more than a decade of ruination, was home for nearly five centuries to the Maxwells of Calderwood, including Sir James, second husband of Lady Margaret Cunningham, the memoirist and correspondent.
+Scenes in Calderwood Glen were sketched by the 18th-century landscape artist Paul Sandby, and the area visited several times by British and foreign aristocracy, including Princess Mary Adelaide and the Crown Prince of Denmark.
+A pen and wash drawing by Paul Sandby showing Calderwood Linn - a waterfall currently known colloquially as Castle Falls - was discovered in April 2015 by topographical historian Chris Ladds.
+Alongside its sister sketch of Calderwood Castle, the wash drawing of the linn represents the earliest known view of Calderwood and of East Kilbride.

-Much of Calderwood Glen forms a Site of Special Scientific Interest (SSSI) for palaeontology and geology, designated on 1 August 1990.
-It is also known for endemic woodland species of flowers, mosses and fungi in pockets of natural and semi-natural ancient woodland, once parts of the primeval woodland of Central Scotland.
-Calderwood Glen was noted for scarce flora by botanists who surveyed the region, including Hennedy, Hooker, Hopkirk, Lee, Patrick and Ure, and whose findings were all included in an edited regional survey of 2016.
+Most of the rocky defile of Calderwood Glen forms a Site of Special Scientific Interest (SSSI) for palaeontology and geology, designated on 1 August 1990.
+It is also known for its endemic and often scarce species of wildflowers, mosses, liverworts and fungi in pockets of natural and semi-natural ancient woodland.
+These areas once formed parts of the more extensive primeval woodland of Central Scotland.
+Calderwood Glen was noted for scarce flora by botanists surveying the region, including Roger Hennedy, Hooker, Hopkirk, John Lee, the Rev. William Patrick, and the early palaeontologist Ure.
+The findings of these botanists were added to in an edited regional flora survey published posthumously in 2016 by P. Macpherson.